MBCProject/mbc-markdown/defense-evasion/obfuscate-files.md

 Obfuscated Files or Information
 ===============================
 Malware may make files or information difficult to discover or analyze by encoding, encrypting, or otherwise obfuscating the content.
-In addition, a malware sample itself be encoded or encrypted (i.e., encoding/encryption is a code characteristic).
+In addition, a malware sample itself can be encoded or encrypted (i.e., encoding/encryption is a code characteristic).

-A related MBC behavior, associated explicitly with executable code and its analysis, is [Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/tree/master/anti-static-analysis/exe-code-obfuscate.md).
+A related MBC behavior, associated explicitly with executable code and making its analysis more difficult, is [Executable Code Obfuscation](https://github.com/MBCProject/mbc-markdown/tree/master/anti-static-analysis/exe-code-obfuscate.md).

 See ATT&CK: [**Obfuscated Files or Information**](https://attack.mitre.org/techniques/T1027/).